Western Port Angeles Harbor Sediment Cleanup

 Overview of Floyd|Snider Contributions

-Lead consultant of a five-party PLP group
+Lead consultant of a five-party potentially liable party (PLP) group

-Strategic regulatory and tribal negotiations
+Strategic regulatory and Tribal negotiations

 Advance planning around strategic infrastructure issues given site’s remote location, including use of sediment transload facility